nilostolte/PDFBox/README.md

 <br>

 This allows **debugging** the file generated to see if it corresponds to what it was intended.
-The contents can be shown in the following formats: **"Nice view"** (which is the most convenient, but it may take some seconds to process - here characters in strings are represented in octal when they are not ASCII), **"Raw view"** (direct binary format after decompressing, but only ACII characters are represented), and **"Hex view"** (The binary content shown in hexadecimal notation).
+The contents can be shown in the following formats: **"Nice view"** (which is the most convenient, but it may take some seconds to process - here characters in strings are represented in octal when they are not ASCII), **"Raw view"** (direct binary format after decompressing, but only ASCII characters are represented), and **"Hex view"** (The binary content shown in hexadecimal notation).

 ### Running the Examples